CarrieKarft/Resell/README.md

   PLEASE NOTE: Currently, the time that a product is available to be bid on is handled by a setTimeout function.
 This is set to perform an action to either determine a winning bid or delete the product after two minutes so that the app can be presented.

+  This application is currently deployed.
+You can see it at: https://resell-6o8b.onrender.com/products-page

 ## Features
   This application uses cokkies and sessions to store, and send user data for user authentication and authorization.

   The application utilizes AWS S# cloud storage, and ActiveStorage.

   This application utilizeds BCrypt to encrypt user data within a relational database

+  This application was deployed using Render

 ## Tools